Catholic Charities USA: 1980s to present

 Pope John Paul II addressed the national conference of Catholic Charities USA in San Antonio, Texas, on September 14, 1987.
 His call for increased efforts on behalf of the poor and "to reform structures which cause or perpetuate their oppression" prompted coverage of the organization's activism, including, according to the New York Times, "a wide range of projects in antipoverty, legal aid, voter registration, housing and community organization."

 During the 2012 debate over the Patient Protection and Affordable Care Act, Catholic Charities USA was among the Catholic groups that expressed support for the Obama administration's efforts to address religious objections to some features of its implementation, even as the National Conference of Catholic Bishops opposed the administration's proposals as part of a larger government attack on religious liberty.
 Several diocesan branches of Catholic Charities participated in a lawsuit against provisions related to birth control insurance coverage, but not the national organization.

-Catholic Charities USA has endorsed the DREAM Act and the Obama administration's deferral of action against some younger immigrants.
 Catholic Charities sponsors efforts to reduce homelessness in the United States, with cooperation with state and local government.
 In Saint Paul, Minnesota, Catholic Charities manages the Dorothy Day homeless shelter as well as the Higher Ground Saint Paul Shelter which provides shelter drop-in meals and career services.

-In 2025, during the Second presidency of Donald Trump, Catholic Charities USA received a federal funding freeze due to the organization’s prioritization of immigrant affairs such as resettlement into American communities.
+In 2025, during the Second presidency of Donald Trump, Catholic Charities USA received a federal funding freeze due to the organization's prioritization of immigrant affairs such as resettlement into American communities.